 EtherDelta was one of the first decentralized exchanges built on Ethereum as EtherDelta.
 Based on an order book, EtherDelta was one of the most popular exchanges for trading different ERC20 tokens, especially during the popular Initial Coin Offerings phase.

-Even with the technical limitations of the platform, DApp developer activity on Ethereum continues to gain momentum.
+Even with the platform’s technical limitations, DApp developer activity on Ethereum continues to gain momentum.
 Defi is one of the dominating features of Ethereum today.
 It is an open distributed network that empowers people to control their assets and transfer them without the assistance of any intermediary.
-The setup is quite similar to an internet connection, but the object of transmission is money.
+The setup is quite similar to an internet connection, but the transmission object is money.

 The Defi movement consists of DApps modeled after traditional financial players such as banks, exchanges, derivatives markets, and lending services.
 As of July 29, 2020, crypto assets worth $3.68 billion are earmarked by users into various Defi protocols.